vplesko/OrbLang/docs/pages/06_symbols.md

 };
 ```

-Also, notice that a single `sym` can be used to declare multiple symbols.
+Also, notice that a single `sym` instruction can be used to declare multiple symbols.

 Using `sym` outside of functions, in global scope, would declare a global symbol (or global variable).
 These exist in global scope, so they can be referenced for the remainder of the program.